Dary Myricks

-Dary Myricks (born September 27, 1976 in Jackson, Georgia) is a former Arena Football League offensive lineman/defensive lineman.
-He played for the Carolina Cobras, the Detroit Fury, and the Georgia Force.
+Dary Myricks (born September 27, 1976) is an American former professional football offensive lineman/defensive lineman who played in the Arena Football League for the Carolina Cobras, Detroit Fury, and Georgia Force.
 Myricks became the head football coach for his alma mater, Jackson High, in 2013.

-High school years
+Early life

 Myricks attended Jackson High School in Jackson, Georgia and lettered four times in football and three times in basketball.
 In football, he was a McDonald's All-America honoree and played in the North-South All-Star Game.

-College years
+College career

 Myricks attended The Citadel, and was a four-year letterman.
 He finished his career with 178 tackles and six sacks, and as a senior, he won first team All-Southern Conference honors.

 After completing a successful career in the Arena Football League, Mr. Myricks now works as a high school graduation specialist at Jackson High School, where he coaches football and is the head basketball coach.